Help with funeral costs

 - Working Tax Credits related to disabilities

-Your application for a Funeral Expenses Payment must be made within six months of the funeral.
+The application for a Funeral Expenses Payment can be made over the phone or by post, and must be made within six months of the funeral.

 Bereavement Support Payment

 The Bereavement Support Payment is a one-off payment of £2,500 or £3,500, followed by 18 monthly payments of £100 or £350.